 - Give every dollar a job.
 When you finish your budget, your income minus expenses should equal zero.
 This doesn’t mean you spend every dollar!
 It simply means that every dollar is either budgeted for spending OR budgeting for debt payoff or a financial goal.

 - Work on getting one-month ahead.
 The zero-based budget is easiest to use when you’re one month ahead on your budget.
 In other words, you’re using last month’s income to pay this month’s bills.
-This is important because it ensures you know at the start of the month exactly how much you have to budget with.
+This is important because it ensures you know at the start of the month exactly how much you have to budget.

-Zero-based budgeting example
+Zero-based budget example

 I promise that zero-based budgeting sounds more complicated than it is.
 I’ll use a real-life example to show you how this type of budget works in practice.